shadan-behzadian/cocktail-Api-practice/README.md

 ## Explanation of the Code :

-I have used functional programming approach functions in response to questions :
+I have used functional programming approach in response to questions :

 1. fechCocktails.js => is a function that recieves the letter "g" as an argument for reusability parameter is used.